 If you wish to cut to the chase and see what I’ve been writing here at Medium then check out my Contents On The Table list.

 I published my first book, CARROT ON A STICK on April 10, 2000, my son’s 22nd birthday.
 Sadly Jason is no longer with us, a victim of Childhood Diabetes that took him away at 32.
 I still miss him every day.

 Some of my later books are out of print as the publishers went out of business but in 2006 I published REINDEER TALES for anyone who remains a child at heart.

-I was still on the road when I published my first book and sold lots of copies at truck stops, loading docks, and other places as I continued to travel the country.
+I was still on the road when I published CARROT ON A STICK and sold lots of copies at truck stops, loading docks, and other places as I continued to travel the country.
 My bosses would have been very upset had they known I was carting around hundreds of pounds of books in the cab.
 After all, weight is money in the trucking business.
 I’m retired now having been a trucker, traveling construction worker, and most recently the general manager of a privately owned recycling business here in Greensboro, North Carolina.

 Besides writing my hobbies include building things like the world’s first StreetPlane, the Wackemall-1 as seen in this Greensboro News & Record article titled, FLYING DOWN THE STREETS OF GREENSBORO.
 Yes, I sometimes do strange and funny things.